parallelchain-io/parallelchain-docs/docs/getting_started/staking.md

     --amount <AMOUNT>
     ```

-### Toggling `auto-stake-reward`
+### Toggling `auto-stake-rewards`
 ---

-You specified the flag `auto-stake-reward` when you created the Deposit.
+You specified the flag `auto-stake-rewards` when you created the Deposit.
 You can change the value of this flag by submitting another transaction using the CLI subcommand `deposit update-settings`.

 === "Linux / macOS"
     ```bash